• Skip to primary navigation

 Instructions

-When you are ready to make the sabayon place about one inch of water in a small pot and bring to a boil.
-Reduce the heat to simmer and place a bowl on top of the small pot so it's sitting on the pot without touching the water.
+• Add one inch of water to a small pot and bring to a boil.
+Reduce the heat to simmer.
+Find a metal bowl that will fit on top of the pot so it's sitting on the pot without touching the water.

-Add the egg yolks and sugar to the bowl, whipping to mix the ingredients together.
-Place the bowl on the small pot of simmering water.
+• Place the bowl on the small pot of simmering water.
 Using a whisk to mix, whip the egg/sugar mixture constantly for about 10 minutes.
 This will cook the eggs.
 The mixture will increase in volume as it thickens.
 This is your sabayon.
-After you have finished whipping the sabayon, remove the bowl from the heat and continue to whip yolks to help it cool.
-The mixture should be thick and a lemon yellow color.
-Allow to cool briefly before mixing in mascarpone.

 **If the bowl starts to get too hot, lift it off the pot of water for 15 seconds or so while continuing to whip the mixture.
 You can do this as often as necessary.

-* *If you used regular sugar instead of superfine / castor sugar your finished sabayon may be grainy.
+***If you used regular sugar instead of superfine / castor sugar your finished sabayon may be grainy.
 That's okay it will finish dissolving while your tiramisu is firming up.

-• Add room temperature Mascarpone to whipped yolks, mix until well combined.
+• Add room temperature Mascarpone to the whipped yolks, mix until well combined.
 Don't overmix this can cause curdling.

 *Mascarpone only needs to get to set out for 15-20 minutes.
 Don't let it get warm.

-• In a separate bowl, using an electric mixer whip cream to stiff peaks. (hand mixer or stand mixer is fine).
+• In a separate bowl, using an electric mixer, whip the cream to stiff peaks. (hand mixer or stand mixer is fine).
 This process should be slow, starting. on low increasing the speed over about ten minutes.

 **This method is how you keep the whipped cream from breaking.
 The cream should be ice cold and as fresh as possible.
 Look for heavy cream with the longest expiration date.